 Once you’ve settled on a boot and a sock, wear them throughout the summer.
 Take them for hikes near your home or do stadium stairs.
 Make sure the boots are broken in, and that you don’t have any hot spots.

 In addition to your boots, you’ll want to settle on a backpack that you plan to use for your hunt.
 Making this decision now is important so that you can achieve the proper fit.
 A good backpack should be able to fit all the items you need to carry on the hunt – rain gear, extra layers, water, snacks, and field dressing kit.
 If you’re not sure what you’ll need to carry, ask your outfitter or guide.
 Avoid carrying items that are unnecessary – on a tough mountain hunt, any extra weight is going to hurt after a couple of days.
+We personally use KUIU backpacks in the field and would recommend them to any of our hunters.
+If you’re going to purchase a backpack this season and you are booked with us, don’t forget to use your special LOH Outfitters discount code with KUIU.

 Load your backpack just like you would for the hunt.
 While you’re breaking in your boots, wear your backpack while you hike or climb stadium stairs.
 Make sure the pack fits comfortably, riding with appropriate weight on your hips and shoulders.
 If it hurts now, it’s going to hurt worse on a hunt in rugged terrain.
 Get the fit right now and your hunt will be much more enjoyable.